 BA Criminology Syllabus

-Guru Gobind Singh Indraprastha University (GGSIPU) offers a comprehensive BA Criminology program that integrates theoretical knowledge with practical skills.
+Guru Gobind Singh Indraprastha University (GGSIPU) offers a comprehensive Bachelor of Arts in Criminology program that integrates theoretical knowledge with practical skills.
 The curriculum is designed to provide students with a deep understanding of crime, criminal behavior, and the justice system.
 It combines elements of sociology, psychology, law, and forensic science to prepare students for careers in law enforcement, legal services, and social justice sectors.

 BA Criminology Job Opportunities in India